 The Company strictly abides by the requirements of the second step of LBMA gold and silver responsibility guidance, which is the identification and evaluation of supply chain risks.
 The Company has established zero tolerance supply chain and high-risk supply chain determination standards, and stipulated handling procedures for identified risks, fully identifying and evaluating risks in the supply chain.
-In 2023, no zero tolerance supply chain and high-risk supply chain were found.
-In January 2024, LBMA entrusted BV external audit to propose two non-compliance items: one is that 2023 annual financial data of all 14 recycled gold suppliers were not collected, and the other is that two individual suppliers did not identify the intermediate refining plant.
-After receiving these problems, the Company actively took measures to rectify them and completed the rectification in February.
+In 2024, no zero tolerance supply chain and high-risk supply chain were found.